rangell/usbs/README.md

 ## Citing

-If you use SpecBM in your work, please cite the following paper:
+If you use USBS in your work, please cite the following paper:
 ```bibtex
 @misc{angell2023fast,
       title={Fast, Scalable, Warm-Start Semidefinite Programming with Spectral Bundling and Sketching},